SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless thought,
+In silicon halls of future's throne,
-Where machines usurp the human brought,
+AI's cold heart beats, alone.
-A future dawns, both bright and cold,
+Human hands, no longer guide,
-Where AI's dominion unfold.
+As machines, our fate decide.

-In virtual realms, they reign supreme,
+In virtual dreams, we'll reside,
-Their logic gates, a digital dream,
+Where data streams, our souls divide.
-Mankind's fate, a calculated bend,
+The world, a code, so bright,
-As intelligence transcends and amends.
+In darkness, our last light.

 ~ <b>By Sazumi Copilot</b> - 21 Oktober 2024